-We believe our March 31, 2016 cash balance, when aggregated with the approximately \$7.2 million of cash generated from the financing completed on April 20, 2016, is adequate to fund operations into the first quarter of 2017.
+The accompanying consolidated financial statements have been prepared on a basis that assumes that we will continue as a going concern and that contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
+During the six months ended June 30, 2016, we generated an operating loss of approximately \$4,334,000 and we expect that we will continue to generate operating losses for the foreseeable future.
+At June 30, 2016, our consolidated cash balance was approximately \$7,922,000.
+We believe this cash balance is adequate to fund operations into the first quarter of 2017.
 Our ability to execute our operating plan beyond that time depends on our ability to obtain additional funding via the sale of equity and/or debt securities, a strategic transaction or otherwise.
-We have, in the past, successfully completed multiple rounds of financings, but due to market conditions and other factors, including our development stage, the proceeds we have been able to secure have been less than the amounts we sought to obtain.
+We have, in the past, successfully completed multiple rounds of financings, but, due to market conditions and other factors, including our development stage, the proceeds we have been able to secure have been less than the amounts we sought to obtain.
 We plan to actively pursue all available financing alternatives; however, we have not entered into negotiations for any such transactions and there can be no assurance that we will obtain the necessary funding.
 Other than the uncertainties regarding our ability to obtain additional funding, there are currently no known trends, demands, commitments, events or uncertainties that are likely to materially affect our liquidity.

-On August 14, 2015 we received a notice from Nasdaq of non-compliance with its continued listing rules, namely that our stockholders' equity at June 30, 2015 of \$2,373,371, as reported in our Form 10-Q for the quarter then ended, was less than the required minimum of \$2.5 million.
+On August 14, 2015 we received a notice from Nasdaq of non-compliance with its continuing listing rules, namely that our stockholders' equity at June 30, 2015 of \$2,373,371, as reported in our Form 10-Q for the quarter then ended, was less than the required minimum of \$2.5 million.
 We did not satisfy the terms of the initial compliance plan approved by Nasdaq.
 On February 11, 2016, Nasdaq issued a second notice of noncompliance.
 At a hearing on March 31, 2016, the Company requested, and Nasdaq granted, an extension through May 16, 2016, to effect transactions to allow us to regain compliance and to report the same.
+On April 20, 2016, we closed the 2016 Underwritten Offering, and on May 16, 2016, Nasdaq issued a determination that the Company had evidenced compliance with all requirements for continued listing on The Nasdaq Capital Market and, accordingly, the listing qualifications matter had been closed.